-FAQ’s About Tomato Chilli Sauce
+Questions About Tomato Chilli Sauce

-How long can you store Tomato Chilli Sauce?
+How Long Can You Store Tomato Chilli Sauce?

-What can Tomato Chili Sauce be Used for?
+What Can Tomato Chili Sauce Be Used For?

 This homemade spicy tomato sauce can be used as a spread for sandwiches, a dip for snacks, and also as a base for curries, or a marinade for meats.